 Employee Appreciation Foundations

-The basics are all about appreciating in a meaningful way, creating a super fun culture, do it in a way the employees appreciate, and making sure employee recognition doesn't backfire.
+The basics are all about appreciating in a meaningful way, creating a super fun culture.
+Make sure to do it, so the employees appreciate and make sure employee recognition doesn't backfire.

 Solid track to promotion